-For non-MASSBUS devices, device-level it is the module's responsibility to supply correct drive-type information.
+For non-MASSBUS devices, it is the device-level module's responsibility to supply correct drive-type information.
 The DEVSM1 module fills in the value based on the device's mnemonic and size, but sometimes this information is not accurate.
 The RK03 and RK05 are examples of where this is necessary.
 Both RK03 and RK05 device errors are processed by the ERK05 module.
-The ERK05 module figures out, based on the device registers, which kind of drive it is and fills in the DRIVE_TYPE variable accordingly.
+The ERK05 module figures out, based on the device registers, which kind of drive it is and fills in the DRIVE TYPE variable accordingly.
 Another example is DU devices.
 In this case, the Error Logging System is only concerned that the device mnemonic is DU.
 It is up to the modules that handle these devices to provide the drive-type information.